 Since the beginning of writing, human beings have been comforted by thoughts and feelings about nature.
 Ancient hieroglyphs featured animals, water currents, insects, and land structures as representations of language.

 As civilization progressed, early polymaths made references to nature, from Alexander the Great’s letter explaining his desire to learn animal science, to Pliny the Elder’s Natural History, to King Solomon who spokel lovingly of trees, fowl, and fish.

 Many great books are either dedicated to the beauty of nature, or allude to it, as a means to understand life.
-In this discussion, we’re going to consider quotes about nature according to several different aspects.
+In this discussion, we’re going to consider quotes about the various realms of nature and our relationship to it.

 “The most beautiful gift of nature is that it gives one pleasure to look around and try to comprehend what we see.”